Available on: All Plans

 Creating a project is easy!
 From your dashboard, click the button in the top right that says +New Project.

 Dashboard projects are managed through the Formspree interface.
-You can create forms, update settings, and configure plugins without any code, all in the Formspree dashboard.
+You can create forms, update settings, and configure plugins, all in the Formspree dashboard.
 Here are some things you should know about dashboard projects:

 - Dashboard projects currently cannot take advantage of custom backend validation.
-Certain plugins, such as the Mailchimp plugin, still create their own validation rules.
-(For example, requiring an email field).
+(Although certain plugins validate form data before dispatching, such as the Mailchimp plugin).

-- Dashboard projects can work with the Formspree React library.
-To do so, use the form hashid (the 8 character alphanumeric id in your form endpoint) in place of a form key.
+- If working with the Formspree React library, use the form hashid in place of a form key.
 You shouldn't use FormspreeProvider with a dashboard project.

 Command line projects